 Amniocentesis can be very accurate — close to 100% — but only some disorders can be detected.
 The rate of miscarriage with this test is between 1 in 300 and 1 in 500.
 It also carries a low risk of uterine infection, which can also cause miscarriage, leakage of amniotic fluid, and injury to the fetus.

-Talk to your doctor to find out why this test is recommended for you, and to weigh the pros and cons of having it.
+Talk to your doctor if this test is recommended for you to discuss the pros and cons of having it.

 What Happens During Amniocentesis?

-While watching with an ultrasound, the doctor inserts a needle through the abdominal wall into the uterus to remove some (about 1 ounce) of the amniotic fluid.
+While watching with an ultrasound, the doctor inserts a needle through the mother's abdominal wall into the uterus to remove about 1 ounce of amniotic fluid.
 Some women report cramping when the needle enters the uterus or pressure while the doctor takes the sample.

-The doctor may check the fetus' heartbeat after the procedure to make sure it's normal.
-Most doctors recommend rest for several hours after the test.
+The doctor may check the fetus' heartbeat after the test to make sure it's normal.
+Most doctors recommend rest for several hours afterward.

 The cells in the fluid sample are grown in a special culture and then analyzed (the specific tests done on the fluid depend on personal and family medical history).